priyank1993pp/Fortinet-Coding-Challenge/README.md

   >6. session.saveorUpdate(object) :- This method is used to update any object of the database.

   #### 2. How would you control transaction with Spring & Hibernate?
 Answer with different scenarios.
+  Transaction management is required to make data consistant and durable in the database.
+Spring provides transaction manager to handle transaction.
+For JDBC spring provides Data Source Transaction Manager, for Hibernate spring provides Hibernste Transaction Manager, for JPA it provides JPA transaction Manager and for JTA ir provides JTA Transaction Manager.
+Basically Transaction means, (for example:- if A wants to transfer $100 to B's account.
+You think that that's a one transaction but its not what happens, first $100 deduct from A's account that is one transaction and other is to credit $100 in B's account.
+So  basically if both transaction comits successful than we can say successful transaction but if any one transaction fails than in database rollbacks the successful transaction.)